lavaforge/lava-vtt/README.md

 A virtual table-top, that is first and foremost designed to be:

 -   used for non-virtual or in-person play, to enhance the playing experience of your favourite TTRPG.
--   integrated closely with obsidian.md, since that is, what we are using for DMing.
+-   integrated closely with obsidian.md, since that is what we are using for DMing.

+## Self-Hosting

+At the moment, self-hosting is not yet fully automated.
+The following instructions can be used to run it in dev-mode locally.
+Self-hosting should be possible, although you need to figure out yourself how to do that.

+Of course, we will provide more detailed instructions in the future.
+Ideally, we would like to provide a docker image as well, so that you can easily run it on your own server.

 ## Running the App